MarcusJohnson91/OVIA/README.md

 **OVIA:**
 ========
-* OVIA is multimedia framework.
+* OVIA is multimedia framework; it's the LLVM of multimedia codecs and formats.
 * The name is a pronouncable acronym for Input Output Audio Video.

 License: